Tyler Stephenson Player Props: Reds vs. Giants

-Tyler Stephenson -- .179 average over his past 10 games -- will be in action for the Cincinnati Reds against the San Francisco Giants, with Logan Webb on the hill, on July 17 at 7:10 PM ET.
+On Tuesday, Tyler Stephenson (hitting .179 in his past 10 games) and the Cincinnati Reds play the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
+First pitch is at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Brewers.
+In his most recent game he had a hitless performance (0-for-4) against the Brewers.

 Tyler Stephenson Game Info & Props vs. the Giants